prasunanand/prasunanand.github.io/_posts/2017-07-04-gsoc17-arrayfire-ruby-bindings-part-2-af_array.markdown

 elementwise binary operations.
 Similarly, I have implemented elementwise unary operations like `Af_Array#sin` `Af_Array#erfc`.

-In the next blog, I will explain about the BLAS and LAPACK routines.
+In the next blog, I will explain about the test-suite and Algorithm class.

 {% if page.comments %}
 <div id="disqus_thread"></div>